zwen000/AdviseMe/README.md

 ## To build the most up-to-date Database:

 In the event of any error upon the launching the application, try deleting your local sqlite DB instance.
+#### Note: Doing this will wipe the entire older instance of your local database meaning all users, profiles will be lost!

         $ rm database.db

 To create a new database that adheres to all modifications made in "models.py" type: